 MWD maintains favorable liquidity levels, offsetting risks associated with variable water purchases, potential supply shortages and variable rate debt.
-At the end of fiscal 2019, unrestricted reserves of \$460 million equaled a favorable 193 days' cash.
-This remains consistent with a targeted liquidity range from a minimum of \$256.9 million (the level required to provide 18 months' of rate protection assuming a 20% decline in water sales) and \$626.4 million (the required liquidity to provide a total of 3.5 years of rate protection assuming a 20% declines in sales.)
+At the end of fiscal 2020, unrestricted reserves of \$448 million equaled 170 days' cash.
+This figure remains stable but is down slightly from fiscal 2019, in which unrestricted reserves of \$460 million equaled a favorable 193 days' cash.

+Unrestricted reserve levels also remain consistent with a targeted liquidity range from a minimum of \$269.5 million (the level required to provide 18 months' of rate protection assuming a 20% decline in water sales) and \$654.4 million (the required liquidity to provide a total of 3.5 years of rate protection assuming a 20% declines in sales.)

-None of the member agencies have any purchase requirements, and during the Great Recession, MWD experienced a decline in water sales ranging between 5% and 8%.
-Over a ten-year forecast period, liquidity, combined rate stabilization and unrestricted reserve balances are expected to remain within MWD's target liquidity range of a minium of 18 months rate protection and an identified maximum providing an additional two years' protection assuming a 20% decline in sales.
+None of the member agencies have any purchase requirements, and during the Great Recession, MWD experienced annual declines in water sales ranging from 5% to 8%.
+Over a ten-year forecast period, liquidity, including the rate stabilization and unrestricted reserve balances are expected to remain within MWD's target liquidity range of a minium of 18 months rate protection and an identified maximum providing an additional two years' protection assuming a 20% decline in sales.
+This level of decline is conservative although it is in line with some industry stress scenarios resulting from the coronavirus pandemic.